 Gelatin may provide a number of health benefits.

-1. Healthy body tissues
+Healthy body tissues

-- building and maintaining body tissues
+- Build and maintain body tissues.

-- the proper functioning of various organs
+- Support the proper function of various organs.

 However, experts are not sure that consuming gelatin would have the same effect.